 Itinerary for Families who Crave for Fun and Adventure

-And so our December break last year, although with a bit of hesitation, I started planning again for a Japan trip – take 2!
+And so for our December holiday last year, although with a bit of hesitation, I planned for a Japan travel once again – take 2!
 What a winter holiday it turned out to be.
 We all loved our itinerary.
-It was a combination of city tours, museums, a theme park, Star Wars premiere, and the highlight – snow play at Niseko.
+It was a combination of city tours, museums, a theme park, a Star Wars movie premiere, and the highlight – snow play in Niseko.

-This was the itinerary I prepared for the whole trip, although half of which we modified during the actually holiday to suit the weather and my kids’ wishes.
+This was the itinerary I prepared for the whole trip, although half of which was modified during the actual holiday to suit the weather and my kids’ wishes.
 Feel free to have a look!

-So how did our trip, the actually itinerary, look like?
-Well it was something like this… Some were done according to the itinerary, some were added, some were shortened, and others were totally scrapped.
+So how did our trip, the actual itinerary, look like?
+It was something like this… Some were done according to the plan, some were added, some were shortened, and others were totally scrapped.
 We basically let the weather dictate us, especially in Tokyo.
 When we realised that it was sunny, we continued touring outdoors and moved the museum tours to a different day.
 In Niseko, since our kids ended up wanting to do more snowboarding at Hanazono Resort, we had to cancel snow tubing and the gondola ride at Grand Hirafu.
-Basically the things we kept to the schedule were the flights, DisneySea (because we already have tickets for that, also I booked them just a few days earlier to make sure there’s already a weather forecast available), the hotel bookings, transfers to and from Niseko, the snowshoeing tour and the restaurant bookings in Niseko.
+Basically the things we kept to the schedule were the flights, DisneySea (because we already have tickets for that, also I booked them just a few days earlier to make sure that there was already a weather forecast available), the hotel bookings, transfers to and from Niseko, the snowshoeing tour and the restaurant bookings in Niseko.